DFM-VLA: Iterative Action Refinement for Robot Manipulation via Discrete Flow Matching

 \subsection{Architecture}

-As shown in \Cref{fig:model_arch}, DFM-VLA follows an architecture similar to UniVLA and adopts a unified discrete token formulation for language, vision, and action modalities.
-Specifically, we tokenize text using the Emu3~\citep{wang2024emu3} tokenizer, and discretize visual observations with a VQ tokenizer~\citep{zheng2022movq} using a compression ratio of 4.
-Both third-person and wrist-view images are represented as $25\times25=625$ tokens.
-For action encoding, we discretize continuous actions with FAST~\citep{pertsch2025fast} and further compress action tokens using Byte Pair Encoding (BPE), with an action vocabulary size of 1024.
-To explicitly distinguish modalities, we enclose image and action token spans with boundary markers, i.e., \texttt{boi}/\texttt{eoi} for begin/end of image and \texttt{boa}/\texttt{eoa} for begin/end of action.
+As shown in \Cref{fig:model_arch}, DFM-VLA adopts a unified discrete token formulation for language, vision, and action modalities.
+For the language modality, we tokenize the instructions with the Emu3~\citep{wang2024emu3} tokenizer.
+For the visual modality, we discretize third-person and wrist-view observations with a VQ tokenizer~\citep{zheng2022movq} using a compression ratio of 4, representing each image as $25\times25=625$ tokens.
+For the action modality, our base setting follows the FAST tokenizer~\citep{pertsch2025fast}, which compresses the action tokens with Byte Pair Encoding (BPE), yielding an action vocabulary size of 1024.
+Furthermore, we introduce a metric-aligned action tokenizer that directly discretizes continuous action scalars using a uniform codebook while aligning distances between token embeddings with the corresponding distances in the continuous action space.
 In this work, we denote the discretized instruction and observations as $l$, and apply noising and prediction only to the action modality.